lms2004/Memento/README.md

   </tr>
 </table>

+## 📰 News

+- We add the SerpAPI (https://serpapi.com/search-api) MCP tool to help you avoid using the search Docker and speed up development.

 ## 🔥 Key Features

 - **No LLM weight updates.** Memento reframes continual learning as **memory-based online reinforcement learning** over a **memory-augmented MDP**.
 A neural **case-selection policy** guides actions; experiences are stored and reused via efficient Read/Write operations.